-Later this week, on September 18, the Smithsonian Institution will begin the next phase of its gradual re-opening process by welcoming visitors back to four additional museums and galleries.
-The Smithsonian American Art Museum, Renwick Gallery, National Portrait Gallery, and National Museum of African American History and Culture, which have all been shuttered since mid-March, will be joining the National Zoo in Rock Creek Park and the National Air and Space Museum Steven F. Udvar-Hazy Center in Chantilly, Virginia, which reopened on July 24.
+Later this week, on September 25, the Smithsonian Institution will begin the next phase of its gradual reopening process by welcoming visitors back to two additional museums: the National Museum of American History and National Museum of the American Indian, both located on the National Mall.
+They will join six already-open museums and galleries, including the Smithsonian American Art Museum, Renwick Gallery, National Portrait Gallery, and National Museum of African American History and Culture, National Zoo in Rock Creek Park and the National Air and Space Museum Steven F. Udvar-Hazy Center in Chantilly, Virginia.

 Along the National Mall, visitors can now stroll the plaza surrounding the Hirshhorn Museum (which remains closed) and step down into the museum's sculpture garden, where two new monument artworks were recently installed.
 The Smithsonian Gardens surrounding the many museums are also welcoming visitors.

-"Adjusting to our “new normal” has been challenging," Smithsonian Secretary Lonnie G. Bunch wrote in an email to staff, "but I am heartened that we are able to carefully bring the Smithsonian and all it has to offer back to the public, both traditionally and digitally."
+"Adjusting to our “new normal” has been challenging," Smithsonian Secretary Lonnie G. Bunch wrote in an email to staff last week as the Institution reopened the Smithsonian American Art Museum, Renwick Gallery, National Portrait Gallery, and National Museum of African American History and Culture, "but I am heartened that we are able to carefully bring the Smithsonian and all it has to offer back to the public, both traditionally and digitally."

 Though museum doors were closed, curators were hard at work on some ambitious new offerings, and we’ve rounded up a few of the permanent exhibitions to check out, as well as some of the new shows to see at these four newly opened museums.